nuochenpku/nuochenpku.github.io/_pages/about.md

 # Honors and Awards
-* Excellent Graduation Thesis of Peking University and Donghua University
+* Excellent Graduation Thesis of Peking University
 * Outstanding Graduates of Peking University
 * Outstanding Graduates of Beijing
 * AAAI-2022 Scholarship